 Types of Patents and the Scope of Coverage

 Patents may cover two different types of invention.
 A utility patent filing (which can be achieved either by first filing a provisional and then a utility application, or by skipping the provisional filing and just filing the utility application) protects the useful functions of an invention.
 A design patent, on the other hand, protects the ornamental features of a useful object.

 Both provisionals and utilities must disclose structure-how an invention is built, or how a method is carried out.
 References to vague features, benefits, or “functionalities” are not patentable, and do not enable an invention.
 The structure or method that produces those benefits may be patentable.

 Another thing to consider when deciding if you want to file a patent is what you want to protect.
 Would you be satisfied to protect your product from bare copying, or would you like to keep competitors out of the field?
-Also, how much you are willing to spend to get the desired level of protection, and is what you may get worth the cost.
-If there are a lot of other patents in the field of your invention you may encounter a difficult and expensive process to end up with a narrow patent that barely covers the invention and is easy for competitors to get around.
-On the other hand if there are few patents in your field you may be able to get a patent that covers your invention and work arounds a competitor might utilize in an attempt copy you with a few changes made in an attempt to avoid infringement.
+Also, how much you are willing to spend to get the desired level of protection, and is what you may get worth the cost?
+If there are a lot of other patents in the field of your invention you may encounter a difficult and expensive process to end up with a narrow patent that barely covers the invention that is easy for competitors to get around.
+On the other hand if there are few patents in your field, you may be able to get a patent that covers your invention and work arounds that a competitor might utilize in an attempt copy you with a few changes made in an attempt to avoid infringement.

-Other ancillary considerations to discuss with your patent attorney include; your entity size (that determines the fees you will pay to the PTO); who are the potential inventors (do they meet the legal requirements to be listed as inventors); if there is more than one inventor, what legal arrangements have been made to share the invention; and if you have a day job, or just left one, do you have an obligation to assign this invention to your current or former employer.
+Other ancillary considerations to discuss with your patent attorney include; your entity size (that determines the fees you will pay to the PTO); who are the potential inventors (do they meet the legal requirements to be listed as inventors); if there is more than one inventor, what legal arrangements have been made to share the invention; and if you have a day job, or just left one, do you have an obligation to assign this invention to your current or former employer?